 Turn left down Ratfyn Road for 200m, then turn left down a tarmac path.
 This crosses over the A303, then bends to the right, parallel to the A303, through a tunnel of trees to arrive at a tarmac road.
 Turn left and follow the road round to the right, going gently uphill.
 At the crossroads by another electricity sub-station, with wires radiating in various directions, turn right onto a gravel track.
-As you walk along this, over to the right you can see wireless masts and various Ministry of Defence buildings around Bulford and Boscombe Down.
+As you walk along this, over to the right you can see telecoms masts and related buildings.
 After passing a pylon (on the left) the track starts to go downhill.
 As it bends left, fork right onto a narrow bridleway, still going downhill, to emerge beside the entrance to the Watergate Farm coarse fishing lake.

-Cross it carefully and go down the narrow tarmac track opposite, with Bulford church on your left.
+Cross it carefully and go down the narrow tarmac track opposite (Church Lane), with Bulford church on your left.
 When the tarmac peters out, continue along the edge of the field to a kissing gate.
 Go through this and follow the path through two more kissing gates into a wood.
-The path meanders back and forth, getting ever nearer to the river.
+The path meanders back and forth, getting ever nearer to the river down to the left.
 Emerge onto a road and turn left past some cottages.
-Soon after this, the road ends; turn left on another path, follow this round to the right and cross the Avon.
+Soon after this, the road ends; turn left on a surfaced path, follow this round to the right and cross the Avon.
 Soon after this, cross it again by turning right over another footbridge with a road just beyond.
 Turn left.
 When the road bends right after 200m you will find Milston church on your left.
 Continue on this minor road, which again turns sharp right after a while.
-Some 50m before arriving at a T junction with another road, at The Croft, turn left down a narrow fence-lined path by a post box.
+Some 50m before arriving at a T junction with another road, at The Croft, turn left down a narrow fence-lined path by a notice board and post box.

-Continue ahead across a grassy field and down a low bank to cross a military road.
-Go straight on through another grassy field to arrive at a gravel track.
-Go right for a few paces to find the ongoing path, which goes through a wooded area to cross the access road to Syrencot House.
+Continue ahead across a field of long grass and cross a military road.
+Go straight on through a narrow uncultivated area into a wood.
+Join a track coming in from the right, but turn right off it almost at once.
+Cross the access road to Syrencot House.
 Keep going on a wide rutted track, which can often be muddy and overgrown, to reach a stile on the other side of a farm track.
 [There is an alternative permissive route here devised by the landowner for those who would like to avoid the livestock in the fields ahead: turn left down the farm track to the road, then turn right for 20m to the kissing gate* below].
 To continue on the standard route, cross the stile and continue ahead to another stile which has been extensively chewed by horses!
-Follow the wall on the other side to a kissing gate* onto a road, with Ablington Farm to your right.
+Follow the wall on the other side to a small gate* onto a road, with Ablington Farm to your right.

-Continue on the path a few paces to the right, beside a wall, to emerge beside a post box and parish council notice board.
-Maintain direction across the field beyond, keeping the fence on your left, and pass through a gap at the end of the field to arrive at Figheldean (pronounced Filedean!) village hall, where this stage ends.
+Continue on the path which is a few paces to the right on the other side of the road, with a wall to the right and a school on the left, to emerge beside a post box and parish council notice board.
+Maintain direction across the field beyond, keeping the fence on your left, and pass through a gap at the end of the field to arrive at Figheldean’s (pronounced Filedean!) magnificent village hall, where this stage ends.

 Figheldean to Enford